ray-project/ray/doc/source/data/creating-datastreams.rst

 .. tabbed:: Tensor Range

-  Create a tensor datastream from a range of integers, packing this integer range into tensors of the provided shape.
+  Create a datastream from a range of integers, packing this integer range into tensors of the provided shape.

   .. literalinclude:: ./doc_code/creating_datastreams.py